 The way in which both of the gambling sectors work may seem worlds apart, but in fact the basics for each are very similar.
-They both provide margins on their markets which mean that regardless of what happens in each game, bet, or match, the bookmaker and casino is guaranteed to make money.
+They both provide margins on their markets which mean that regardless of what happens in each game, bet, or match, the bookmaker and casino is highly likely to come out on top.

 When we try to compare casino and sports betting, there are two key areas that we need to address: